Skip to content

 The Problem of Divine Foreknowledge intersects with several other theories on this site.
 Its most important connection is to the Free Will Defense, which it directly threatens.
 If divine foreknowledge eliminates genuine freedom, Plantinga’s defense against the Problem of Evil loses its foundation.

 The argument also connects to the Problem of Divine Hiddenness.
 If God knows the future with certainty, God knows which people will never come to believe in him - and created them anyway, knowing they would live and die in unbelief.
-This deepens the hiddenness problem by making God’s apparent absence from certain people’s lives look deliberate rather than accidental.
+This deepens the hiddenness problem by making God’s absence from certain people’s lives look deliberate rather than accidental.

-On the pro-God side, the Moral Argument for God faces a challenge here: if foreknowledge eliminates free will, and free will is necessary for genuine moral agency, then the moral order the argument points to may be undermined by God’s own omniscience.
+On the pro-God side, the Moral Argument for God faces a challenge here: if foreknowledge eliminates free will, and free will is needed for genuine moral agency, then the moral order the argument points to may be undermined by God’s own omniscience.

 Common Misconceptions